 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-In rainy season the only reliabable road connecting the southern and northern Nicoya Peninsula is via Paquera along the Gulf of Nicoya.
-In dry season and with a 4x4 vehicle you can take a shortcut through the countryside of the peninsula.
-Before leaving ask about current road conditions and fill up on gasoline.
-Both routes lead through rolling hills with almost no settlements and you have to cross various rivers.
+In rainy season the only reliabable road connection between the southern and northern Nicoya Peninsula is via Paquera - Nicoya.
+In dry season and with a good 4x4 vehicle you can take a shortcut through the countryside of the peninsula.
+Before heading off ask locals about the current road condition and fill up on gasoline.
+Both of the following routes lead through rolling hills with almost no settlements and you have to cross various rivers.

 If you come from the opposite direction, from Coyote, don't follow the road sign to Cobano in Rio Frio which points to the left (via Esperanza).
-Continue straight!
+Continue straight on!

 Option 3 along the Beach: Is a No-Go.
 The shortest route, driving on the beach, is not only forbidden by Costa Rican law (and your car rental company), it is also environmentally irresponsible.
 The beach north of Manzanillo is a wildlife reserve for nesting sea turtles.

-See also: » From San Francisco de Coyote to Carrillo and Samara (41 km)
+See also: » From San Francisco de Coyote to Samara (41 km)